opentok/opentok-react-native/docs/OTSession.md

 **error** (Object) — Sent if the attempt to connect to the session fails or if the connection to the session drops due to an error after a successful connection.
 An [ErrorEvent](./EventData.md#ErrorEvent) object is passed into the event handler.

+* **muteForced** -- Sent when a moderator has forced clients publishing streams to the session to mute audio (the `active` property of this `MuteForcedEvent` object is set to `true`), or a moderator has disabled the mute audio state in the session (the active property of this `MuteForcedEvent` object is set to `false`).
+An [ErrorEvent](./EventData.md#MuteForcedEvent) object is passed into the event handler.

 **otrnError** -- Sent if there is an error with the communication between the native session instance and the JS component.